ly202009/KNN-system/README.md

 # KNN-Recommendation-System

 This uses centered-cosine similarity and is user-based, so the entire algorithm only predicts by comparing users only.
-There are no external libraries installed (probably a mistake).
+There are no external libraries installed or required for this (probably a mistake but whatever).

 To set up the script locally:
 1. Download the data.zip folder and "Recommendation System.py" and "Search.py" files into the same folder on your computer.
 The other scripts are experiments, a control algorithm, a data cleaner, and some other random stuff you can check out if you feel like it.